Transport hub: Public transport

 Journey planning involving transport hubs is more complicated than direct trips, as journeys will typically require a transfer at the hub.
 Modern electronic journey planners for public transport have a digital representation of both the stops and transport hubs in a network, to allow them to calculate journeys that include transfers at hubs.

+Mobility hubs

+Many passenger transport hubs are designed as moblity hubs, designed to encourage multimodal passenger transport combining various forms of public and personal transportation, and often integrating mobility as a service schemes.
+Within transport planning, mobility hubs are closely associated with land use and transport interactions (LUTI).

 Airports

 Airports have a twofold hub function.
 First, they concentrate passenger traffic into one place for onward transportation.
 This makes it important for airports to be connected to the surrounding transport infrastructure, including roads, bus services, and railway and rapid transit systems.
 Secondly some airports function as intra-modular hubs for the airlines, or airline hubs.
 This is a common strategy among network airlines who fly only from limited number of airports and usually will make their customers change planes at one of their hubs if they want to get between two cities the airline does not fly directly between.

 Airlines have extended the hub-and-spoke model in various ways.
 One method is to create additional hubs on a regional basis, and to create major routes between the hubs.
 This reduces the need to travel long distances between nodes that are close together.
 Another method is to use focus cities to implement point-to-point service for high traffic routes, bypassing the hub entirely.